craftcms/docs/docs/6.x/upgrade.md

     - While project config schema is *mostly* consistent between 5.x and 6.x, we do not recommend attempting to merge changes across versions (i.e. from an a feature branch), especially during the alpha and beta.
 - Allow your queue to fully process.
 Consider running `ddev craft queue/run` if there are a lot of pending jobs and you can’t keep a browser open.
     ::: warning
-    During the upgrade, your `queue` table is removed and rebuilt. _Any remaining jobs will be lost._
+    During the upgrade, your `queue` table is removed and rebuilt. _Any remaining jobs will be lost, regardless of their status._
     :::
 - Capture a database backup.
 - Take note of your configured mail adapter in <Journey path="Settings, Email" />.